Vansploitation

-Vansploitation is a term used for a genre of American independent films from the 1970s in which vans are a "key element to the plot", and that often feature comedic stories about college-age people.
+Vansploitation is a term and film genre used to describe American independent films from the 1970s, in which a van or vans are the main key element to the plot, and feature comedic stories about young adults.

 History

-The short-lived genre emerged in the United States in the early 1970s, exploiting the popularity of vans with young people, was very popular in the mid to late 1970s, and disappeared in the early 1980s.
+The short-lived genre emerged in the United States during the early 1970s, exploiting the popularity of vans with young adults, and was very popular in the mid to late 1970s, but quickly fell off after the 1970s.
 Vansploitation films were originally made mostly for young audiences.
-Blue Summer (1973) is credited as the first film of the genre which continued with films like The Van (1977) and Van Nuys Blvd.
+Blue Summer (1973) is credited as the first film of the genre, which continued with films like The Van (1977) and Van Nuys Blvd.
 (1979), the latter having been called "the most technically competent Vansploitation film".

 Defining qualities of the genre

 Coffman argues that the mere appearance of a van in a film does not make it a vansploitation film.
 The van has to serve a special purpose in the story, which is summed up in the trailer of Van Nuys Blvd.: "Freedom, fun and fine transportation".
 Often, vans were highly customized, up to the extent of having an entirely custom body in Supervan.
 Besides the van itself, van culture (wardrobe, magazines, meetings of van drivers) is also often featured prominently.

 The genre follows two earlier ones that also dealt with car-related topics popular in youth culture at their respective times: In the 1950s, films featuring Hot Rods became very popular, and they were followed by motorcycle films in the 1960s (for example, The Wild Angels and Easy Rider).
 As the popularity of vans in youth culture increased in the early 1970s, the first vansploitation films were created.
 Multiple factors are credited with creating the "customized van craze".
 For example, in 1975, the song "Chevy Van" by Sammy Johns sold about three million copies, and is credited for an increase in van sales the following year.
 The song (among others by Sammy Johns) was used prominently in the soundtrack of The Van (1977).